Barcelona Holidays & City Breaks

 Getting around Barcelona

-By foot: Like a giant open-air museum, there’s no better way to get a feel for the city than by foot, especially for those staying in its compact Old City.
+By foot: Like a giant open-air museum, there’s no better way to get a feel for the city than by foot, especially in its compact Old City.

 By tourist bus: The Barcelona Bus Turistic has two hop-on/hop-off routes that stop at the main tourist sites.